hedyhli/outline.nvim/README.md

 - ✅ fix: plugin crashes when SymbolOutlineClose used (#163 by beauwilliams)

-- 📮 feat: Add window_bg_highlight to config
+- ✅ feat: Add window_bg_highlight to config
   (#137 by Zane-)

+  **Improved implementation**

-- 📮 Added preview width and relative size
+- ✅ Added preview width and relative size
   (#130 by Freyskeyd)

+  **Improved upon and refactored with new config structure**

-- 📮 Improve preview, hover windows configurability and looks (#128 by toppair)
+- ✅ Improve preview, hover windows configurability and looks (#128 by toppair)

+  **Improved upon and refactored with new config structure**

 - ✅ Do not close outline when focus_location occurs
   (#119 by M1Sports20)